Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: Abstract

 \section{Abstract}

 We present results from observation, correlation and analysis of interferometric measurements between the three geodetic very long baseline interferometry (VLBI) stations at the Onsala Space Observatory.
-In total 23 sessions were observed in 2019 and 2020, most of them 24~hours long, all using X~band only.
+In total 25 sessions were observed in 2019 and 2020, most of them 24~hours long, all using X~band only.
 These involved the legacy VLBI station ONSALA60 and the Onsala twin telescopes, ONSA13NE and ONSA13SW, two broadband stations for the next generation geodetic VLBI global observing system (VGOS).
-We used two analysis packages: \ns{} to compare group- and phase-delay parameter estimation, and \emph{ASCOT} to investigate e.g. the impact of thermal and gravitational deformation of the radio telescopes.
-Station positions obtained from group-delay analysis with the two software packages agree within $2\sigma$ for all components of both stations.
-We obtained weighted root mean square postfit residuals on the order of 10--15~ps using group delays ({\em ASCOT} and \ns{}) and 3--5~ps using phase delays (\ns{}).
+We used two analysis packages: \ns{} to pre-process the data and solve ambiguities, and \emph{ASCOT} to solve for station positions, including modelling gravitational deformation of the radio telescopes and other significant effects.
+We obtained weighted root mean square postfit residuals for each session on the order of 10--15~ps using group delays and 2--5~ps using phase delays.
 The best performance was achieved on the (rather short) baseline between the VGOS stations.
-As the main result of this work we determined the coordinates of the Onsala twin telescopes in VTRF2019D with sub-millimeter precision.
-This new set of coordinates should be used from now on for scheduling, correlation and as a~priori for data analyses e.g. for the upcoming ITRF2020.
-We also find a systematic offset between the group- and phase-delay solutions from \ns{}, suggesting the phase-delay implementation needs additional testing.
+As the main result of this work we determined the coordinates of the Onsala twin telescopes in VTRF2020b with sub-millimeter precision.
+This new set of coordinates should be used from now on for scheduling, correlation, as a~priori for data analyses, and for comparison with classical local-tie techniques.
+Finally, we find that positions estimated from phase-delays are offset $\sim+3$~mm in the Up-component with respect to group-delays.
+Additional modelling of (elevation-dependent) effects may contribute to future understanding of this offset.

 \keywords{Onsala Space Observatory \and Geodetic core sites \and Geodetic VLBI \and VGOS \and Onsala twin telescopes \and Short-baseline interferometry}